Lipschitz stable determination of polyhedral conductivity inclusions from local boundary measurements: Introduction

 It would be interesting to extend the results of stability to the more general geometric configuration where the reference domain $\Omega$ is in the form of an inhomogeneous layered medium.
-This kind of geometrical setting originates from applications, for example, in geophysics exploration, where the medium under inspection (for example the Earth) is layered and contains heterogeneities in the form of rough bounded sub-regions with different conductivity properties, \cite{F}.
-Moreover, the theoretical results in this paper contain the building blocks towards successful numerical reconstruction procedures based on shape derivative and level set techniques, as in \cite{AlbLauStu20,FepAllBorCorDap19,Lau18,Lau20,LauMef16,LauStu16} and will be the subject of a forthcoming publication.
+This kind of geometrical setting originates from applications, for example, in {geophysical exploration}, where the medium under inspection (for example the Earth) is layered and contains heterogeneities in the form of rough bounded sub-regions with different conductivity properties, \cite{F}.
+Moreover, the theoretical results in this paper contain the building blocks towards successful numerical reconstruction procedures based on, {for example}, shape derivative and level set techniques, as in \cite{AlbLauStu20,FepAllBorCorDap19,Lau18,Lau20,LauMef16,LauStu16}.

 The plan of the paper is the following: In Section \ref{sec2}, we list the main a priori assumptions on the reference medium, the admissible polyhedral inclusions $D\in\mathfrak{D}$, the conductivity parameter and the data and state our main result, Theorem \ref{mainteo}.
 In Section \ref{sec3}, we collect and prove the main geometric properties on polyhedra belonging to the class $\mathfrak{D}$ that are crucial to derive our main stability result.
 In Theorem \ref{stablog} of Section \ref{sec4}, we derive a first rough logarithmic stability estimate.
 In Section \ref{sec5}, we analyse the differentiability properties of the local DtN map, establish a formula for the directional derivative, prove its continuity and derive a lower bound (Proposition \ref{prop:lower_bound_F'}).
 Finally, in Section \ref{sec6}, collecting the results of Section \ref{sec4} and \ref{sec5}, we prove our main stability result (Theorem \ref{mainteo}).
 The appendix collects some technical proofs.